 - We need clothes, school bags and shoes for 57 vulnerable children on our list.

 The idea for the Rural Development Centre (RUDEC) first came about as a means of addressing the suffering of vulnerable children in communities, the need to support women whose rights were violated, and to focus on key environmental concerns.
 The co-founders realized that by focusing on the needs of rural people, a centre such as RUDEC could empower and benefit local communities.

 RUDEC's short history has been comprised of several key milestones:

 2001 - The Rural Development Centre was conceptualized in the South West Region of Cameroon.

 2005 - RUDEC becomes realized in the Boyo Division of the Anglophone North West Region.

 2006 - The organization is subsequently registered as a Common Initiative Group (CIG) with the Government of Cameroon.

 2010 - RUDEC Germany is established as a recognized non profit in conjunction with and on behalf of RUDEC Cameroon.
 It operates as a satellite organization that supports the groundwork of RUDEC as partners in development.

-2011 - RUDEC is upgraded and registered as an Association with the Government as a not for profit organization with a wider operational area which enables them to be able to have branches all over the country.
+2011 - RUDEC is upgraded and registered as an Association with the Government as a nonprofit organization with a wider operational area which enables them to be able to have branches all over the country.

 RUDEC works to identify opportunities, locate resources and establish appropriate partnerships to provide solutions to communities.
 RUDEC operates an 'intake process' whereby communities identify local needs and consult RUDEC on solutions and strategies for addressing needs.
 It is understood that local people know their communities best and success is greatest when they are empowered.